3- and 6-week sessions

 - Please visit www.jkcp.com to apply online

 - Complete the online application form and submit a credit card payment online for the non-refundable application fee of $150 and the $800 deposit.
-You are required to list three fields of interest, in order of preference so we may find a suitable placement for you, or a blend of your preferences.
+You are required to list two fields of interest, in order of preference so we may find a suitable placement for you, or a blend of your preferences.

 - There are two short essay questions for you to answer on the application.